 Scotland’s newly self-employed hardship fund

-In a bid to help those who don’t qualify for the UK government’s self-employed income support scheme, the Scottish government has launched an alternative ‘newly self-employed hardship fund’.
+In a bid to help those who don’t qualify for the UK government’s self-employed income support scheme, the Scottish government has launched an alternative scheme, called the ‘newly self-employed hardship fund’.

 Those who have only been self-employed for a short time, and are facing hardship due to the coronavirus pandemic, could get grants of up to £2,000.